code-423n4/2025-04-cabal/DOCUMENTATION.md

     2. The Manager then calls `voting_reward::finalize_reward_cycle()`, providing a `cycle` number and the `block_height` of the snapshot taken in step 1.
 This links the cycle number to the captured state in the `cycle_snapshot_map`, making rewards for that cycle calculable.
 Bribes deposited via `bribe::deposit_bribe` for this `cycle` number are now associated with this finalized state.
 *   **How are voting rewards calculated for a user?**
     *   See "Reward Calculation Logic (`voting_reward`)" section above.
 It involves calculating the user's proportional share of the total weighted voting power (based on their historical staked Cabal token balances from the relevant snapshot) for each finalized cycle and multiplying that share by the total bribes offered in that cycle.
-*   **How does a user claim their voting rewards (including from previous cycles)?**
-    1. The user calls `voting_reward::claim_voting_reward`, specifying the `metadata` of the *bribe token* they wish to claim (e.g., USDC, INIT).
-    2. The function internally calls `voting_reward::get_single_reward`.
-This function iterates through *all* cycles that have been finalized (recorded in `voting_reward::ModuleStore.cycle_snapshot_map`).
-    3. For each finalized cycle, it retrieves the corresponding snapshot block height and calculates the user's reward share for that cycle based on their historical staked balances (`cabal_token::get_snapshot_balance`) at that snapshot height.
-    4. It multiplies the user's share for that cycle by the total amount of the *requested bribe token* deposited for that cycle (`bribe::get_total_bribes_by_token_for_cycle`).
-    5. It sums these calculated amounts across all finalized cycles to get the user's *total entitlement* for the specified bribe token.
-    6. It checks how much of this token the user has *already claimed* by reading `cabal::get_claimed_voting_reward_amount` from the user's `CabalStore`.
-    7. It calculates the `remain_amount` (total entitlement - already claimed).
-    8. It updates the user's claimed amount in `CabalStore` via `cabal::update_claimed_voting_reward_amount`.
-    9. It transfers the `remain_amount` of the bribe token from the central reward store (`package::get_reward_store_address`) to the user.
-    *   **Key Point:** Users claim rewards per bribe token type, accumulating rewards across all past finalized cycles in a single transaction for that token.
-They don't need to claim cycle by cycle.
 *   **What is the role of the `manager.move` module?**
     *   It defines an administrative address (`Manager.manager_address`) separate from the deployer.
 Functions protected by `manager::is_authorized` can only be called by this address.
 It handles operational tasks like pausing, setting fees, configuring pools, managing roles, finalizing reward cycles, triggering snapshots, and potentially changing the manager address itself.
 *   **What is the role of the deployer address (`@staking_addr`)?**